-2.18 A Policies Map will be prepared to accompany the adopted LAPP.
-This will show the spatial definition of the site allocations and include the spatial extent of features referred to in the Development Management Policies.
+A Policies Map will-has been prepared to accompany the adopted LAPP.
+This will-shows the spatial definition of the site allocations and includes the spatial extent of features referred to in the Development Management Policies.
 The accompanying Policies Map from the Revised Publication Stage is available on the City Council's website.
 A Policies Map Amendments Schedule has been prepared for the Submission version of the LAPP Revised Publication Stage to show updates made following the Revised Publication Consultation Stage.
-This document is available on the City Council's website and from the Consultation Stage.

-Consultation Stage.
-This document is available on the City Council's website and from the Planning Policy and Research Team using the contact details given in paragraph 1.2.
+This document is available on the City Council's website and from the Planning Policy and Research Teamusing the contact details given in paragraph 1.2.
 The Policies Map Amendments Schedule should be viewed alongside the Policies Map from the Revised Publication Stage.